-We provide clients with clear advice on how they should approach and protect themselves as a result of the reforms with regard to traditional financing arrangements, hire purchase agreements, lease arrangements, conditional sale agreements, commercial consignments, factoring of book debts and retention of title arrangements.
+Our team is committed to delivering practical and commercial advice in relation to the PPSA and individually tailoring advice to suit our client’s business needs.
+We are renowned for providing clear advice on how our clients should approach and protect themselves with regards to financing arrangements, hire purchase agreements, lease arrangements, conditional sale agreements, commercial consignments, factoring or book debts and retention of title arrangements.

-Our clients come from a wide range of industries and include financial services, agriculture, corporate trusts, automobile, construction and commercial leasing.
-As such we have an advanced legal and practical understanding of PPS law and the risks associated to businesses that operate in different industries in Australia and Papua New Guinea.
+The PPSA impacts a range of clients across financial services, State Government, agriculture, corporate trusts, automobile, construction and commercial leasing.
+We have an advanced legal and practical understanding of the PPSA and the risks associated to business that operate in different industries across Australia.

-We regularly advise general counsels, lawyers, company secretaries, business owners and credit officers on how the PPSA affects their business and the policies, procedures and amendments to contracts they should implement to protect their interests.
-Our primary focus is on how our clients are best able to utilise the priority rules under the PPSA, to limit competing creditors claiming a security interest in assets which is in priority to our clients.
+We regularly advise financiers, general counsels, lawyers, company secretaries, business owners, credit officers and the government on how the PPSA affects their business and the policies, procedures and amendments to contracts they should implement to protect their interests.
+Our primary focus remains on how our clients are best able to utilise the priority rules under the PPSA, to limit competing creditors claiming a security interest in assets which is a priority to our clients.